Prep Time: 30 minutes

-When the water is boiling, dunk the parsley and garlic greens into the water and boil for 30 seconds.
+When the water is boiling, dunk the parsley, scallions and garlic greens into the water and boil for 60 seconds.
 Remove and submerge in the ice water bath.

-Remove main stems of the parsley, and roughly chop all the herbs.
+Pat the herbs dry, then remove main stems of the parsley and roughly chop all the herbs.
 Place in a food processor.